Mxnxn/jenkins-nginx-linux-guide/README.md

 ```
 sudo systemctl start jenkins
 ```
-if you get an error while starting you may check for Java and jvm
+if you get an error while starting you may check for Java and JVM
 ```
 sudo update-alternatives --config java
 ```
 you'll see output like this \
 \
 <img src="https://github.com/Mxnxn/jenkins-reactjs-guide/blob/master/assets/Termius_4SyzqUzGWf.png" alt="drawing" width="600"/> \
-If you do not see something like this then you may require the jre, jdk as mentioned in the prerequisites
+If you do not see something like this then you may require the JRE, jdk as mentioned in the prerequisites
 ```
 sudo apt-get install default-jre
 sudo apt-get install java-1.8.0 -y
 ```

 # SSL for Jenkins.
-A subdomain entry at host website is required.
-A entry be like -> A www.jenkins.example.com 3600
+A subdomain entry at the host website (Digital Ocean Dashboard) is required.
+An entry be like -> A www.jenkins.example.com 3600
-> Note: I've setup Jenkins on the subdomain of my website but you can do by adding a prefix and path like `example.com/jenkins`
+> Note: I've set Jenkins on the subdomain of my website but you can do it by adding a prefix and path like `example.com/jenkins`
 ## Setup for Jenkins for SSL
 We need to change the domain and prefix in JENKINS_ARG
 ```